 In most cases, these professionals would be pleased to meet with you, at no cost, to “put you on the right road” to a superior result when you are ready to sell/raise capital.

 - Timing- Waiting to sell/raise capital until the company “tops out”/ matures or worse, waiting until sales and profits start to decline.
 The conundrum of selling a business/raising capital is that the best time to sell/raise capital is oftentimes when the business is doing well, has few problems and market conditions are good.
 However, many business owners fail to start the sale/raising capital process (which can take 6-12 months) early enough so that sales/profits continue to grow through the sale/capital raise process and for years to come.
 Selling/raising capital when things are going well is difficult.
 At such time, an owner usually feels so good about the business.
 But, that is potentially the time to maximize the sale multiple/capital raising proceeds and terms.
 Private business owners, many being “serial optimists”, think the “next year will be even better” and “I will get an even higher price later”.
-Then, an unforeseen calamity sometimes hits that may significantly devalue the business such as: major recessions (like now), loss of a major customer/supplier/sales rep or key manager, industrial accidents, unforeseen litigation, personal health issues; among many others.
+Then, an unforeseen calamity sometimes hits that may significantly devalue the business such as: major recessions, loss of a major customer/supplier/sales rep or key manager, industrial accidents, unforeseen litigation, personal health issues; among many others.
+Also, leaving some growth for the buyer helps to drive multiple and price and buyers see a way for them to profit.
 Unfortunately such events may significantly reduce selling price/capital raised or make a transaction difficult.

 Also, business owners should start the process in time to make sure they are exited when they want to exit.
 For example, for some businesses, the likely buyer may be a private equity firm.
 Private equity firms, in a platform investment, usually may only buy 50%-80% of the business initially and they require the owner/manager to stay on with the business anywhere from three (3) to seven (7) years to help them grow the business at which point the business is sold, re-capped or taken public to achieve the final exit.
 Therefore, if you are 55 years old and want to be “completely out” by the time you are 60 years old, then you need to start a transaction when you are 54 years old (one year to complete the transaction plus five years of employment running the business).
 These partial sale/re-capitalizations are often a good fit for a private business owner that is not ready to retire.
 They allow the private company owner/manager to “take some chips off the table” to secure your retirement but still be part of the business and potentially get a “second bite at the apple” when the company is totally exited 3-7 years later.